Increase your Chances of Getting Hired with this ONE Extra Step

 - You can easily find contacts for the companies you are applying to and send them your resume in addition to applying online.
 This gives your resume a much better chance of being seen (once by human eyes, and once by the applicant tracking system, hopefully).

-Before we get into how to use LinkedIn to actively network, here’s how to create a killer LinkedIn profile that can actually work for YOU.
+I'm going to get into how to easily use LinkedIn to connect with someone at your dream job, but first, let's make sure your profile is up to par before the hiring team starts checking it out.
+Here's how to create a killer LinkedIn profile that can actually work for YOU.

 Your profile should NOT just be a copy of your resume.
 It should be much more concise and tell a story of who you are, where you've been, your top accomplishments, and where you're going next.